ALive-research/Slicer-Liver/paper.md

 ![Specification of a virtual resection with visualization of safety margins.\label{fig:1}](Screenshots/Slicer-Liver_screenshot_04.png)

 **Improved Visualization of Virtual Resections**
-We successfully implemented the Resectograms method \autoref{fig:2}, a real-time 2D representation of resections into SlicerLiver [@Meng:2023].
+The Resectograms method is also implemented in SlicerLiver, a real-time 2D representation of resections [@Meng:2023], see example in \autoref{fig:2}.
 The Resectogram provides an intuitive and occlusionfree visualization of virtual liver resection plans, with three
 components: resection cross-section, resection anatomy segments, and resection safety margins.
 Notably, Resectograms effectively identify and characterize invalid resection types due